They can't compete: Bulldog rates Blacko's album over Shatta & Sark's albums

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find “Recommended for you” block on the home page and enjoy!

-Artist manager and entertainment pundit, Bulldog, has caused a stir after stating Black Sherif's debut album, The Villian I Never Was, will perform better than Shatta Wale and Sarkodie's upcoming albums.
+Artist manager and entertainment pundit, Bulldog, has caused a stir after stating Black Sherif's debut album, The Villain I Never Was, will perform better than Shatta Wale and Sarkodie's upcoming albums.

 In a chat with Doreen Avio on Hitz FM's Day Break Hitz Show, Bulldog said;